Akita International University

 The Program and Courses

-Students attending AIU will be directly enrolled in the university and sit amongst Japanese students as well as other international students from an elite network of universities throughout the world.
+Students attending AIU will be directly enrolled in the university and sit among Japanese students as well as other international students from an elite network of universities throughout the world.
 All courses are taught in English which makes the program at AIU unique and accommodating to students who do not have a sufficient level of Japanese language.
 Students may choose from a wide variety of courses in the following disciplines: Japan Studies, Global Business, Global Studies and/or Basic Education (Liberal Arts).
-For further program details view the AIU's 2017-2018 Fact-Sheet and for course offerings view AIU's Course Offerings.
+For further program details: AIU's 2019 Fact-Sheet and for course offerings view AIU's Course Offerings and Course Listing.

 Housing and Meals Information

 Students will be housed in on-campus residence halls alongside Japanese and other international students.
 Please note that all rooms are double occupancy.
 For further housing details view: AIU's Residence Halls Accommodations.
 Note: Students must arrive to the residence hall on AIU's designated date of arrival.
 Students will have their meal on on-campus cafeteria for the first two weeks of the program.
 After the first two weeks, students have the option to purchase a meal plan of their choice.
 For more dining information view the following: AIU's Meal Plan.
 The cost for housing and meals noted on the program budget sheet is at the highest cost provided by AIU.
 You have the opportunity to choose your housing and meal plan once you are accepted into the program.